 - And more

-The effects stress can have on the body are immense.
-Too much stress can lead to a range of varied physical conditions, such as:
+The effects stress can have on your body are immense and can lead to a range of varied physical conditions, such as:

 - A weakened immune system